Free energies and fluctuations for the Unitary Brownian Motion

-\textbf{Fluctuations:} The study of fluctuation of traces of random elements of a compact group of large dimension started with \cite{Diashah}, where is was investigated, thanks to representation theory tools, for the Haar measure on the classical compact Lie groups.
-The Theorem \ref{Theom Energy Words} allows us in particular to characterize the fluctuations in the convergence of the non-commutive distribution of a $\Un(N)$-Brownian motion towards the free unitary Brownian motion distribution.
-We further prove that under $YM_N$ the random field $\left(\Tr(H_l)- \esp[H_l]\right)_{l\in \Ld(\R^2)}$ converges in law towards a gaussian field $(\phi_l)_{l\in \Ld(\R^2)}$, characterized by the Makeenko-Migdal equations.
-Besides, we observe that when the loops are dilated by a factor $\lambda$, the above fields have the same gaussian behavior as $\lambda\to 0$.
-Our result extends the work of \cite{ThierryMylene}, which study the gaussian fluctuations in the convergence of the empirical measure of a $\Un(N)$-Brownian motion marginal.
-The gaussian process obtained therein can be shown to be a deformation the one obtained in \cite{Diashah}.
+\textbf{Fluctuations:} The study of fluctuations of traces of random elements of a compact group of large dimension started with \cite{Diashah}, where is was investigated, thanks to representation theory tools, for the Haar measure on the classical compact Lie groups.
+The Theorem \ref{Theom Energy Words} allows us in particular to characterize the fluctuations in the convergence of the non-commutative distribution of a $\Un(N)$-Brownian motion towards the free unitary Brownian motion distribution.
+We further prove that under $\YM_N$ the random field $\left(\Tr(H_l)- \esp[\Tr(H_l)]\right)_{l\in \Ld(\R^2)}$ converges in law towards a Gaussian field $(\phi_l)_{l\in \Ld(\R^2)}$, characterized by the Makeenko-Migdal equations.
+Besides, we observe that when the loops are dilated by a factor $\lambda$, the above fields have the same Gaussian behavior as $\lambda\to 0$.
+Our result extends the work of \cite{ThierryMylene}, which study the Gaussian fluctuations in the convergence of the empirical measure of a $\Un(N)$-Brownian motion marginal.
+The Gaussian field obtained therein can be shown to be a deformation of the one obtained in \cite{Diashah}.
 The fluctuation results presented in this text are extracted from the PhD thesis of the author, where the case of the orthogonal and symplectic groups have also been addressed.
-Note also that in \cite{DiaconisEvans,TCLF}, fluctuations with another scaling are studied: the one of finite block of a random matrix.
-For simplicity, we shall restrict here to the study of traces of words in the unitary case. \textbf{Organisation of the paper:} The next section is devoted to the description of the convention we use for the standard Brownian motion on $\Un(N)$ and the choice of scaling we made.
-In sections 3 and 4 , are obtained the main expressions and estimates needed to get our result.
+Note also that in \cite{DiaconisEvans,TCLF}, fluctuations with another scaling are considered to study finite blocks of a random matrix.
+For the sake of simplicity, we shall restrict here to the study of traces of words in the unitary case. \textbf{Organisation of the paper:} The next section is devoted to the description of the convention we use for the standard Brownian motion on $\Un(N)$ and the choice of scaling we made.
+In sections 3 and 4, are obtained the main expressions and estimates needed to get our result.
 In sections 5 and 6, we give their applications to study respectively the unitary Brownian motion and the Yang-Mills measure.
 In the last section, we show that the limited object obtained in the paper can be characterized by the recursive equations of Makeenko and Migdal.